 6. Add some props.

-You can get some really great ideas on Pinterest (well at least definitely my Pinterest & Instagram ;)) on how to use props in your photoshoot.
-In this beach photoshoot, I brought along some citrus, a book, and a magazine and they added such a creative element!
+You can get some really great ideas on Pinterest for shoots with props in them.
+In a beach photoshoot I did for my Instagram, I brought along some citrus, a book, and a magazine and it added such a creative element!
 Holding up a book or magazine also solves the question “where do I put my hands?”.

 7. Pose profile and show the back!